kataki-kh/Syber_pay-package/README.md

 ##That will automaticlly generate the needed api that syber company would require :

 #(post)example.com/api/transactions/syber/payment #trigerd by the mobile div and require parameter (order_id)
-#(post)example.com/api/transactions/syber/notify #trigerd by syber company
+#(post)example.com/api/transactions/syber/notify #trigerd by syber company and will check if the payment proccess done and update you
 #(post)example.com/api/transactions/syber/return #trigerd by syber company
+and will retrun animation redirect page show message and the payment status

-#(post)example.com/api/transactionssyber/cancel  #trigerd by syber company
+#(post)example.com/api/transactionssyber/cancel  #trigerd by syber company will retrun animation redirect page show message and the payment is canceled

 ##it also generate payment model and table:
 		payment: